hsingh23/keep-alive-text/README.md

-This is a simple keep alive app that sends predefined texts to a list of phonenumbers at desired freqencies using twilio.
+This is a simple keep alive app that sends predefined texts to a list of numbers at desired freqencies using twilio.

 How to use with docker:
 1. Create keep-alive/config.json - use the example_config.json as a template